 Lease Start date vs Move in Date vs Possession Date vs Commencement Date vs Execution Date.
 Which one is correct?
+How do you know when a lease starts?

 Every lease has a “start” date, but most people do not understand what that date really is.
 When does a lease start?
 Does a lease start on the execution date or on the commencement date?
 What about the possession date?
 Or the date the company opens for business at that location?
 Lease Start date vs Move in Date vs Possession Date vs Commencement Date vs Execution Date.
 Which one is correct?